KalicoCrew/kalico/docs/Config_Reference_Bleeding_Edge.md

 ## Test print utilities

 ### [ringing_tower]
-Ringing tower print utility which isolates vibrations to one axis at a time.
+Ringing tower test print utility which isolates vibrations to one axis at a time.

-See the bleed edge feature guide (ADD LINK) for information on running this test print.

 ```
 [ringing_tower]